 The tube has been reconstructed.

 Only the irreversibly damaged portion of the tube is removed, maximizing the chance that tubal repair can restore fertility.
 The tube may or may not be repaired.
 After a cornual pregnancy, the tube and ovary involved can usually be salvaged, but occasionally repair is impossible, making hysterectomy necessary.

-Symptoms can include pelvic pain, vaginal bleeding, and/or missed menses, but symptoms may be absent until rupture occurs, sometimes with catastrophic results.
+Symptoms can include pelvic pain and vaginal bleeding in a pregnant woman, but a women may not be aware she is pregnant and symptoms may be absent until rupture occurs, sometimes with catastrophic results.

-Suspect ectopic pregnancy in any female of reproductive age with pelvic pain, vaginal bleeding, or unexplained syncope or hemorrhagic shock, regardless of history and examination findings.
+Suspect ectopic pregnancy in any female of reproductive age with pelvic pain, vaginal bleeding, or unexplained syncope or hemorrhagic shock.

 If a urine pregnancy test is positive or clinical findings suggest ectopic pregnancy, determine quantitative serum beta-hCG and do pelvic ultrasonography.

 Treatment usually involves methotrexate, but surgical resection is done if rupture is suspected or criteria are not met for methotrexate treatment.